RCGrant/Digital-writing-folio/Readings and reflections.md

 # Ideas around Assessment two and three
 </p>I have been bouncing from one idea to another, so I will list the top two in hopes that it will make the selection process easier.</p>

 </p>Idea one: Spider web across screen, reader cuts the web between words to create their own poem.
-Simple black and white asthetic, words relating to the modern world (excessive consumption, oversharing).
+Simple black and white aesthetic, words relating to the modern world (excessive consumption, oversharing).
 Twine could probably be useful in the creation of this piece.
 I would draw images that the reader could click on and change.
-I think it would be time consuming, with many creations of different images with all the choices available to the reader.</p>
+I think it would be time-consuming, with many creations of different images with all the choices available to the reader.</p>

 </p>Idea two: A set of five riddles focusing on the obvious but ignored parts of our lives (poverty line, gender inequality, depression, homelessness, money).
-I don't know what platform I would need to make this on as the reader would have to give the answers to the questions to move through the piece.</p>
+I don't know what platform I would need to make this on, as the reader would have to give the answers to the questions to move through the piece.</p>

-</p>I don't know if I should go with something more rooted in visual cues or something that has a deep connection to the analog world I am used to.</p>
+</p>I don't know if I should go with something more rooted in visual cues or something that has a deep connection to the analogue world I am used to.</p>

 # Reflection on past stories completed in Digital Writing
 </p>House on the Hill by Lara J. Scuri</p>